 Group Health Insurance.
 The System began administering the group health insurance plan in 1971.
-There are 25,516 active and retired contracts under this plan as of June 30, 2010, a 1.4% increase from last year at this time.
-Total covered lives, including spouses and dependents, are 57,577.
-As of June 30, 2010 there were 175 political subdivisions participating in the group health program.
-The health insurance premiums paid to Blue Cross Blue Shield for the fiscal year ended June 30, 2010 totaled \$214.7 million.
-To help offset the rising rates of medical and prescription drug costs, the System continues to focus on programs to manage costs.
-This includes expanding the employer based wellness initiative, adding additional wellness benefits and incentives to the plan design, disease management and a special diabetes management program in partnership with the North Dakota Pharmacists.
+There are 25,194 active and retired contracts under this plan as of June 30, 2011.
+Total covered lives, including spouses and dependents, are 58,600.
+As of June 30, 2011 there were 187 political subdivisions participating in the group health program.
+The health insurance premiums paid to Blue Cross Blue Shield for the fiscal year ended June 30, 2011 totaled \$217.4 million.
+To help mitigate and manage the rising costs of medical and prescription drug care, the System continues to focus on programs that promote life style changes and preventive services.
+This includes expanding the employer based wellness program initiative, adding additional preventive benefits and incentives to the plan design, continue to promote disease management programs for chronic conditions, maintain the diabetes management program in partnership with the North Dakota Pharmacy Services Corporation, maintain the Tobacco Cessation Program in alliance with the Department of Health and BCBSND, promote the Prenatal Plus Program, and provide education to our members about consumer driven health care initiatives.

 Group Life Insurance.
 The System began administering the group life insurance plan in 1971.
-There are 18,441 active and 2,995 retired employees covered under the basic life insurance plan.
+There are 17,958 active and 3,024 retired employees covered under the basic life insurance plan.
 Active employees have the option of purchasing additional life insurance under the employee supplemental, dependent supplemental, and spouse supplemental provisions of the plan.
-The life insurance premiums paid to Prudential for the fiscal year ended June 30, 2010 totaled \$3.1 million, a 10.7% increase from last year.
-As of fiscal year end, there is \$1.215 billion of life insurance in force for all participants covered by this plan, a 4.6% increase in coverage from last year.
+The life insurance premiums paid to Prudential for the fiscal year ended June 30, 2011 totaled \$3.3 million.
+As of fiscal year end, there is \$1.262 billion of life insurance in force for all participants covered by this plan.

 Voluntary Insurance Products.
 The 1995 North Dakota Legislature authorized the System to offer voluntary insurance products, specifically dental, vision and long term care insurance.
 On January 1, 1997, the System began offering a dental plan and long term care plan and on January 1, 2003, a vision plan was offered.
-There are approximately 6,200 participants in the dental plan, 4,600 participants in the vision plan and 57 participants in the long term care plan.
+There are approximately 6,300 participants in the dental plan, 6,000 participants in the vision plan and 69 participants in the long term care plan.

 Employee Assistance Program.
 The 1997 North Dakota Legislature authorized the System to administer an employer-sponsored Employee Assistance Program (EAP) for all state employees, effective August 1, 1997.
 The System has contracted with four EAP vendors to provide services to employees and their families.
 The System collects the monthly premiums from the employers and remits them to the appropriate vendor.
-Approximately 15,900 state employees are covered under this program.
+Approximately 15,500 state employees are covered under this program.